Sreee47/FEND1/README.md

 * Refactored the ```updatePositions()``` function to eliminate another forced synchronous layout.
 * Incorporated a ```requestAnimationFrame``` into the scroll function to smooth rendering.
 * Used the ```will-change``` directiev efficiently.
+* The code for generating sliding pizza is refactored.

 #### To check the frame rate and resize time of the optimized version
 * Open up Google Chrome browser